twillis209/gps_paper_pipeline/README.md

 #### Resource allocation

 If running `snakemake` in cluster execution mode (it's hard to imagine you would be doing otherwise with this pipeline), you can set the resources for each rule in your profile file.
-The resource specifications given in the `smk` are to be taken as recommendations rather than hard and fast specifications; what is suitable for execution on your own cluster will vary according to the compute resources available to you.
+The resource specifications given in the `smk` are to be taken as recommendations rather than hard and fast specifications; what is suitable for execution on your own cluster will depend on the compute resources available to you.

 We ran jobs in bundles and used the relatively new `group-resources` feature when running the pipeline.
 An excerpt from our profile `config.yaml` file is below: